janbiedermann/prescient/README.md

 # pres**ci**ent

-A simple, reliable, *nixish continuous integration for Git and VirtualBox in ~150 lines of bash.
+A simple, reliable, *nixish continuous integration for Git and VirtualBox in ~160 lines of bash.

 ## System Requirements

 - VirtualBox on one or more *nixish hosts
 - Git on one or more *nixish hosts, acting as git server(s)
-- ssh for public key access and command execution
-- bash, at, zip, unzip
+- bash, at, zip, unzip, ssh, sshpass
 - [nq](https://github.com/leahneukirchen/nq)

 ## Installation and Configuration